MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 7. Publish the model.
 The prediction lead scoring is applied in your organization, and users can see the lead scoring in their views under the **Lead Score** column.

 >[!IMPORTANT]
->We recommend not to use the form designer to add the predicitve lead scoring widget to the lead form.
+>We recommend not to use the form designer to add the predictive lead scoring widget to the lead form.

 > [!NOTE]
 > For more information on how predictive lead scoring helps users, see [Convert leads into opportunities](../sales/work-predictive-lead-scoring.md).